miku/doclingclient/README.md

 /version
 ```

-Unfortunately, an SDK from a spec can be quite large and may have downsides;
+Unfortunately, an SDK generated from a spec can be quite large and may have
-for a comparison, see [this
+downsides; cf. also [this
 comparison](https://www.speakeasy.com/docs/sdks/languages/golang/oss-comparison-go#go-sdk-generator-options).

-Hence, we fall back to a more manual approach.
-Use an LLM to build a simple,
+Hence, we decided to use a more manual approach.
+We use an LLM to build a
-idiomatic client for the core functionality first.
-For docling this may be just
+simple, mostly idiomatic client for the core functionality first.
+For docling this may
-"/v1/convert/file" and "/v1/convert/source" - this would already serve most use
+be just "/v1/convert/file" and "/v1/convert/source" - this would already serve
-cases.
+most use cases.

-Create a minimal Go library first, then wrap a nice CLI around the library, so
+Create a minimal Go library, then wrap a nice CLI around the library, so
 interacting with the docling service becomes easy to integrate into shell
 scripts or ad-hoc human (and maybe agentic) terminal use.